yay016/GBM-Survival-MSc/README.md

-# Survival Prediction in Glioblastoma
+# 🧠 Survival Prediction in Glioblastoma

-This repository contains code and notebooks used in my MSc thesis project, focusing on survival prediction in glioblastoma patients through image analysis, clinical data, and machine learning.
-The dataset is sourced from **The Cancer Imaging Archive (TCIA)** and requires access approval through their platform.
+This repository contains code, plots and notebooks from my MSc thesis project on AI-based prediction of glioblastoma progression and patient survival following radiotherapy.
+The work integrates image analysis, clinical data, and machine learning to model and analyse survival outcomes.
+The dataset is sourced from **The Cancer Imaging Archive (TCIA)** and requires approved access through their platform.

-## Repository Structure
+## 📁 Repository Structure

-- `3d_vis.py`
+- `image_vis.py`
   Script for visualizing image registration results.
 When run, it opens a graphical interface allowing selection of patient, modality, and image processing options.

 - `clinical_analysis_ML_survival.ipynb`